From Our Video Series

 Immediately preceding my current position at McBrayer, I served as Assistant Attorney General for Office of the Attorney General, Commonwealth of Kentucky.
 My position was specifically within the Office of Civil and Environmental Law, focusing on litigation.
 My primary practice areas included automobile negligence/insurance defense, civil rights defense, and Constitutional challenges.

-Downtown Lexington Corporation, Board Member, 2017-Present
+Downtown Lexington Partnership, Advisory Board Member, 2017-Present

 - Kentucky Bar Association, Member, 2010 - Present